 By 1914 life expectancy in Britain was about 50 for a man and about 54 for a woman.

-Newspapers are full of violent incidents and anti social behaviour, caused by illness, poverty and the untreated madness or war casualties.
+Newspapers of the time, are full of incidents of violence, drunkeness and anti social behaviour.
+This reflected the general, poverty, illness and the untreated madness or war casualties.
 Initial enthusiasm for the war quickly gave way to sadness and shock and a deepening psychological affect on the civilian population.
 Returning Servicemen had been assured a 'Land Fit for Heroes', only to find unemployment, austerity and indifference.

 Every aspect of homelife was affected by the war.
 The 'Hull Times', showed how Hull's 2,128 allotments, (over 280 acres), were cultivated for food production.
 The railways and trams were given priority for war business.
 Buildings were taken over for recruiting, for wounded, 'soldiers' rest places and even 'social clubs'.